 ACP commissioned this report as a longitudinal study of Canadian government policy on foreign investment in the book industry.
 The report focuses on the policy’s current iteration, the Revised Foreign Investment Policy in Book Publishing and Distribution (1992).
 It examines the policy’s implementation by successive governments over the past 25 years, summarizes the resulting impacts on the domestic book industry, and analyzes the policy’s effectiveness in achieving its objectives.
 The report concludes with broad observations about the policy’s use and abuse by both Conservative and Liberal governments in the past.

-Download Net Benefit: Canada’s Policy on Foreign Investment in the Book Industry by Roy MacSkimming, 2017
+Download Net Benefit: Canada’s Policy on Foreign Investment in the Book Industry, Roy MacSkimming, 2017

 The Book Strategy Group, an ad hoc committee representing the interests of Canadian writers and publishers, commissioned research to reveal current attitudes of English-speaking Canadians about the cultural and economic value of written works.
 The research explores matters of pricing, copyright law, file-sharing, ownership and lending models, as well as views on Canadian content, and assessments of knowledge and valuation of self-published books and traditionally published books.
 This research will be used to provide direction to the book industry in its efforts to better engage key influencers and to increase the sustainability and competitiveness of Canadian publishers and writers.